 Thursday, March 19th

-Discover Mauritius Prime Minister announced 54 minutes prior country’s borders would be closing in five hours.
+Discover Mauritius Prime Minister announced 54 minutes prior that his country’s borders would be closing in five hours.

 Call Mauritius Air; call Emirates; call Expedia; email U.S. Embassy in Madagascar; email Rep. Eleanor Holmes Norton; receive auto-reply from U.S. Embassy letting me know State Department “has no higher priority than the safety and security of U.S. citizens overseas.”